Armadale Road

 Armadale Road is a major road in the south and south east of the Perth Metropolitan Area.
 It serves three purposes: firstly, providing a main route from Armadale to Fremantle; secondly, connecting Armadale to the Kwinana Freeway; and thirdly, since 2005, connecting it to the Tonkin Highway which ferries traffic to the eastern suburbs, Perth Airport and the Forrestfield and Kewdale industrial areas.

-It commences at the Albany Highway/South Western Highway intersection in central Armadale, and follows the dismantled Spearwood-Armadale railway line west then northwest for 16.2 km to terminate at the Kwinana Freeway/North Lake Road interchange in Cockburn Central.
+It commences at the Albany Highway/South Western Highway intersection in central Armadale, and follows the dismantled Spearwood–Armadale railway line west then northwest for 16.2 km to terminate at the Kwinana Freeway/North Lake Road interchange in Cockburn Central.
 The road is signed as State Route 14 for almost its entire length, with the section west of Beeliar Drive unsigned.

 History

+Construction started in 1978 for a single carriageway from Abbey Road in Armadale to Forrest Road in Forrestdale.
+In 1983 it was extended it to the current Albany Highway/South Western Highway intersection via a dual carriageway section and Jull Street was subsequently disconnected from the intersection.
+In 1991 the dual carriageway was extended west to just past Seville Drive.

-Until the Kwinana Freeway extension in the early 1990s, Armadale Road terminated in Forrestdale.
-At this time, Forrest Road was the main road from Hamilton Hill to Armadale.
-The realignment of Forrest Road, as the Kwinana Freeway was extended, saw it renamed as Armadale Road up to the freeway (with most of the remainder of the old Forrest Road being renamed North Lake Road).
+Before the mid 1990s Forrest Road was the main road from Hamilton Hill to Armadale.
+The realignment of Forrest Road in 1991, as the Kwinana Freeway was extended, saw it renamed a few years later as Armadale Road up to the freeway (with most of the remainder of the old Forrest Road being renamed North Lake Road).

-Prior to 2003, Armadale Road was a single carriageway from Lake Road in Forrestdale, to Solomon Road near the freeway.
-However, as part of the Tonkin Highway extension from 2003 to 2005, Armadale Road was upgraded to a dual carriageway from Lake Road to Anstey Road.
+As part of the Tonkin Highway extension from 2003 to 2005, Armadale Road was upgraded to a dual carriageway from Lake Road to Anstey Road.
 This was done in anticipation of the large volumes of traffic expected due to the extension.